 Advice-Only dawned on me when I had a problem with my air conditioner.
 Even though the thermostat was switched to OFF inside, the “engine” outside continued running.
-I noticed the problem when I heard noise outside the window.
-I don’t know how long it ran continuously before I noticed, or how much electricity it wasted.
+I noticed the problem when I heard the noise outside the window.
+I didn’t know how long it ran continuously before I noticed, or how much electricity was wasted.
 I had to turn it off from the breaker panel.

 I contacted an HVAC repair service to get it fixed.
-HVAC repair is in high demand in the summer.
-In addition to giving me how much he charges for a service call, the HVAC guy also told me I could just bang on the air conditioner box to make it stop.
+HVAC repair was in high demand in the summer.
+In addition to giving me how much he charged for a service call, the HVAC guy also told me I could just bang on the air conditioner box to make it stop.
 After I turned on the air conditioner from the panel, with just one bang it magically stopped, just as the HVAC guy said it would.
-After that it started and stopped following the thermostat.
+After that, it started and stopped following the thermostat.
 Problem solved.

 The HVAC guy told me the bang worked because a part called a contactor got stuck to the ON position due to age or maybe just dirt.
 I had never heard that term before but I was able to buy a new contactor from Home Depot for only $12.
 Replacing it only required taking off some screws.
 For someone who never opened an air conditioner before, it took me only 15 minutes.
 Easy.

 The most important piece here was the HVAC guy’s knowledge and experience.
 Once you know what caused the problem, fixing it is trivial.
-It would be silly for him to spend one hour on driving to and from my place and 5 seconds on giving it one bang.
+It would be silly for him to spend an hour driving to and from my place and five seconds giving it one bang or five minutes replacing the contactor.
 Another service person would probably do just that in order to justify the fee.
 If the service person just fixed it, I wouldn’t know how they did it.
 If the same problem happens in the future I would have to call for service again.

 Some HVAC services sell an annual maintenance contract.
 If you want to treat the air conditioner as a black box you can just get annual maintenance.
 The air conditioner will run.
 You won’t have to think about it, ever.
 This is how some people treat their money.
-They outsource it to someone to manage so they don’t ever have to think about it.
+They outsource it to someone to manage so they don’t have to think about it, ever.

 From Commission to Fee-Only

-Extending the same you-just-do-it-for-me attitude to money is very dangerous because so many commissioned sales people are out there.
-They can sell you expensive life insurance, annuities, load funds, non-traded REITs, and all kinds of junk (see a long list of the bad and the ugly).
+Extending the same you-just-do-it-for-me attitude to money is very dangerous because so many commissioned salespeople are out there.
+They can sell you expensive life insurance, fixed indexed annuities, load funds, non-traded REITs, and all kinds of junk (see a long list of the bad and the ugly).
 That’s why you see the recommendation of going with a fee-only advisor who acts as a fiduciary.
 These fee-only advisors typically manage your money for a percentage of the asset value.

 It works, sort of, except you are paying a very high price for the low-value part — the administrative chores — while not getting much of the most valuable part — the advice.
 When you see a doctor, the doctor is paid for his or her advice.
 Once the doctor tells you what pills to take, you can easily take the pills yourself.
 Imagine how expensive it would be if the doctor also has to come over every day to feed you pills!

 The rise of target date funds and robo-advisors exposed the fact that managing a portfolio costs very little with automation.
-If you are looking for efficiently distributing your new cash into multiple funds, rebalancing, tax loss harvesting, or withdrawing from your portfolio, a robo-advisor does it beautifully.
-The problem is it’s backwards.
+If you’re looking for efficiently distributing your new cash into multiple funds, rebalancing, tax-loss harvesting, or withdrawing from your portfolio, a robo-advisor does it beautifully.
+The problem is it’s backward.
 Having a computer spit out an allocation from answers to just a few questions hardly counts as advice.
-There’s so much more to advice than a model allocation.
+There’s so much more in advice than a model allocation.
 The robo-advisors really only take away the administrative chores.